Current Affairs-Topics

 In a significant step to boost infrastructure funding, the Indian government has successfully raised ₹1,42,758 crore through Asset Monetisation India till FY25.
 This strategic move ensures that public infrastructure projects can be expanded without increasing the country’s fiscal burden.

-By leveraging mechanisms like the Toll-Operate-Transfer (ToT) model, India, Infrastructure Investment Trusts (InvIT India), and Securitisation India, the government is enabling private funding for public assets, facilitating efficient capital recycling in the infrastructure sector.
+By leveraging mechanisms such as the Toll-Operate-Transfer (ToT) model, India's Infrastructure Investment Trusts (InvIT India) and Securitisation India, the government is enabling private funding for public assets, facilitating efficient capital recycling in the infrastructure sector.

 Key Highlights of Asset Monetisation India